UsenetBig8/STUMP/doc/md/installation.md

 If an article does not qualify for posting, it is to be sent back to the author with an explanation of why it is not suitable for posting.

 Depending on the nature of the group, acceptable turnaround time can range from a few days to a few weeks.
 If posts accepted for the group have a long delay before being actually posted, as happens with moderated net magazines, it is a good idea to let the submitter know that the post was accepted, and what the approximate posting date will be.

+## System Requirements

+Stump should be able to be installed on any modern Linux, Unix, or BSD-based distribution that.
+The following packages should be available:

+* Perl
+* A working smtp server. sendmail is used in this guide.
+* Procmail
+* Access to a Usenet server with permission to inject approved messages.

+NOTE: At this stage, setting up STUMP is not for the newbie.
+We hope that this can be simplifies in the future, but at this time it takes some advanced system administration knowledge to get it working.

 ## Initial Setup